A Brief History

 Today, although much documentation is available from the past incidents, scientist are not sure if the phenomenon was caused by real illness or some sort of stress relief response.
 Others think the incidents may have been staged, perhaps by religious cults or grain contaminated with ergot, or even the old standby, mass hysteria.

-What do you think caused this goofy behavior?
+Question for students (and subscribers): What do you think caused this goofy behavior?
 Was it legitimate?
 Was it staged?
-Tell us what you think about it.
+Tell us what you think about it in the comments section below this article.

 Your readership is much appreciated!